truthcoin/www.truthcoin.info/_posts/2017-10-12-fork-futures.md

 ---

-> How exchanges can help us, and also profit!
-While very simple (1 equation!), this includes conditional trades (auto-refunding) and conditional prices ("1x would be worth XYZ if we called off the NYA").
+> How exchanges can provide great fork futures.
+While very simple (1 equation!), this includes conditional trades (auto-refunding) and conditional prices ("bitcoin would be worth XYZ, if we called off the NYA").

 Skip the pitch and go right to [the proposal itself](/blog/fork-futures#exchange-fork-futures).